16 Important Humanitarian Crises and Trends to Know in 2026

 Democratic Republic of Congo (DRC)

-In early 2023, 5.8 million people were recorded as internally displaced in the DRC due to violence by armed groups; more than 522,000 of those are refugees and asylum-seekers.
+In 2025, 6.9 million people were recorded as internally displaced in the DRC due to violence by armed groups; more than 1.2 million of those are refugees and asylum-seekers.
 Civilian casualties are common in the region due to internal conflicts over resources, land and ethnic identity.

 The humanitarian crisis in the DRC has spanned decades but, according to Oxfam, the situation has rapidly deteriorated over the last several years amid increased conflict.
 Widespread malnutrition, food shortages, lack of access to clean water and chronic poverty plague the Congolese people.
 Organizations such as Oxfam and UNHCR currently provide or have provided humanitarian aid and development assistance by building schools and health centers, training teachers and healthcare workers, implementing sanitation infrastructure, supporting agriculture initiatives and more.